 Keep testing, testing, testing (or checking, checking, checking, if you prefer to use that word).
 To be aware of the state of your blood sugar levels, it’s necessary to check what your blood sugar levels are.
 Only then can you take steps to stop low blood sugar.

-And those variable factors that play a role in hypoglycemia can be tracked with the assistance of Hedia – tell Hedia about your exercise or carbs.
+And those variable factors that play a role in hypoglycemia can be tracked with the assistance of Hedia and its diabetes tracker.

 Perhaps most importantly in this case, Hedia has an idea of the active insulin in your body.
-This makes all subsequent calculations to avoid hypoglycemia more accurate.
+This makes all subsequent calculations for avoiding hypoglycemia more accurate.